Beyond the Horizon

 You Might Wonder Who the Heck?

-Let’s keep it short: I am a software developer from Germany, who ended up there somewhat indirectly.
+Let’s keep it short: I'm a software developer from Germany, who ended up there somewhat indirectly.
 This all started with a passion for natural sciences and later studies as a nano scientist.
-After a change to media informatics, I started as a frontend developer, enhanced my skills with the backend and am currently writing my master thesis in cooperation with Brandwatch in the field of Natural Language Processing.
+After a change to media informatics, I started as a frontend developer, enhanced my skills with the backend and am currently writing my master thesis at Brandwatch in the field of Natural Language Processing.

 Didn’t You Wanna Talk about the Horizon?